r0wbrt/YASDRR/README.md

 YASDRR is a collection of libaries and executables, written primary in Haskell, for generating and processing radar waveforms.
-As of the moment, the library supports chirp compression radar and OFDM compression radar.
+As of the moment, the library supports chirp compression radar.
 Future integration with a BladeRF based front end is under development.
 The eventual goal is to build up enough functionality to support Synthetic Aperture Based Radar.